Fairway Wood Buying Guide 2023

 What matters is whether the player’s game matches the club or not.
 The non-adjustable clubs tend to come with their weight in a neutral setting; hence players see no need to adjust.

-Other Options to Consider When Buying a Fairway Wood in 2020
+Other Options to Consider When Buying a Fairway Wood

 Club loft needs to fill distance gaps